naveenraja2004/event-registration/README.md

 ## DESIGN STEPS:

 ### Step 1:
+Create a new frame.
 ### Step 2:

+Select any one preset size of your choice.
 ### Step 3:

+Select the shapes you need.
 ### Step 4:

+Import images as needed.
 ### Step 5:

+Create pages based on your need and link them.

 ### Step 6: